ychalier/transflow/USAGE.md

 ### Flow Locking

 You can lock the flow (to mimic the P-frames duplication effect) with the `-lo, --lock` argument.
+Two modes are available, which can be specified with the `-lm, --lock-mode` argument.

+- **`stay` (default):** the `-lo` argument is a list of couples of the form `(time_start, duration)`.
+Timings correspond to the output frame timestamp, and are all expressed in seconds.
+When locked, the flow source is paused.
+When unlocked, it resumes from where it was paused.
+For instance, if you want to lock the flow twice for one second, at two different moments, you may use the following argument: `-lm stay -lo "(1,1),(4,1)"`.
-You can pass it a Pythonic expression based on the variable `t`, the time in seconds. `math` and `random` modules are available during evaluation.
+- **`skip`:** the `-lo` argument is a Pythonic expression based on the variable `t`, the time in seconds. `math` and `random` modules are available during evaluation.
+When locked, the flow source is still iterated.
+When unlocked, it skips all frames encountered while locked.
 The output of the epxression is evaluated with Python's if statement: integer value 0 means the flow in unlocked, value 1 means the flow is locked.

-For instance, if you want to lock the flow after two seconds for one second, you may use the following argument: `-lo "t>=2 and t<=3"`.
+For instance, if you want to lock the flow after two seconds for one second, you may use the following argument: `-lm skip -lo "t>=2 and t<=3"`.

 ### Applying A Mask